uriel1998/multiple_scripts/README.md

 A wrapper for youtube-dl to make easier (and automate) some things.

-## copy_image.sh
+## clipimg.sh

-Use with CopyQ to get an image onto the clipboard and select it for pasting
+Uses fzf, rofi, fd (optional), and CopyQ to choose an image, get it onto the clipboard, and select it for pasting.

 ## tmux_devour.sh